 The leading causes of death across the globe are non-communicable diseases such as cardiovascular disease, cancers, chronic respiratory diseases and diabetes (Hyseni et al., 2017).
-Just over 4 million annual deaths are thought to be caused by consuming too much salt (GBD 2015 Risk Factors Collaborators, 2016).
-Policies on salt reduction have seen to have stronger positive effects than similar interventions targeting sugar and fats (Federici et al., 2019).
-Salt reduction policies have also proved to be more cost-effective, for example, a 5-year investment of £15 million by the United Kingdom's Food Standards Agency on a salt reduction programme is estimated to have prevented 6,000 cardiovascular deaths and saved approximately £300 million per year (NICE, 2010).
+Overconsumption of salt increases risk of morbidity and mortality from cardiovascular diseases (GBD 2015 Risk Factors Collaborators, 2016).
+Policies on salt reduction have led to improved health outcomes (Federici et al., 2019).
+Salt reduction policies have also proved to be cost-effective, for example, a 5-year investment of £15 million by the United Kingdom's Food Standards Agency on a salt reduction programme is estimated to have prevented 6,000 cardiovascular deaths and saved approximately £300 million per year (NICE, 2010).

 Acknowledging the importance of reducing salt intake in the Irish population, the FSAI established and was responsible for coordinating a voluntary Salt Reduction Programme (SRP) in 2003 (FSAI, 2016).
-The SRP was established in partnership with the food industry, Food Drink Ireland, Retail Ireland, and various State bodies and organisations, with the goal of achieving voluntary, gradual and sustained reductions in the salt content of processed foods.
+The SRP was established in partnership with the food industry, Food Drink Ireland, Retail Ireland, and various state bodies and organisations, with the goal of achieving voluntary, gradual and sustained reductions in the salt content of processed foods.
 In 2013, responsibility for coordinating the SRP was passed to the food industry while the FSAI retained a monitoring role in terms of salt reformulation (FSAI, 2013).

-In terms of monitoring, under the SRP the FSAI has identified 11 categories of processed foods which would impact an individual's daily salt intake.
+Under the SRP the FSAI identified and monitored 11 categories of processed foods which contribute to population dietary salt intake.
 Each year, the FSAI samples products from these processed food categories and sends these samples to the Public Analyst's Laboratory, Galway (GPAL) for sodium and potassium analysis.
 Owing to the potential use of potassium salt substitutes in the reformulation of foods, it is important to assess the potassium content of these products as well as the sodium content.
-The FSAI has recently published guidance to assist food businesses in the use of potassium salt substitutes, titled Guidance Note 36 Best Practice on the Use of Potassium-based Salt Substitutes for the Food Industry.
+The FSAI has published guidance to assist food businesses in the use of potassium salt substitutes, titled Guidance Note 36 Best Practice on the Use of Potassium-based Salt Substitutes for the Food Industry (FSAI, 2021).

 It is believed that processed foods and out-of-home (OOH) foods account for approximately 75% of an individual's salt intake (Harnack et al., 2017).
 While the FSAI has collected extensive data in relation to the monitoring of processed foods, there is little information regarding salt sources in the OOH food environment in Ireland.
-Therefore, upon identifying this information gap, and in line with the recommendations of the FSAI report Salt and Health: Review of the Scientific Evidence and Recommendations for Public Policy in Ireland (Revision 1) (2016), the FSAI undertook a pilot study in 2020 to investigate the feasibility of collecting OOH lunchtime food options for sodium- and potassium monitoring purposes.
+Therefore, upon identifying this information gap, and in line with the recommendations of the FSAI report Salt and Health: Review of the Scientific Evidence and Recommendations for Public Policy in Ireland (Revision 1) (2016), the FSAI undertook a pilot study in 2020 to investigate the feasibility of collecting OOH lunchtime food options for sodium and potassium monitoring purposes.

-In 2021, the Department of Health published A Roadmap for Food Product Reformulation in Ireland1, which recognises the work undertaken by the FSAI as part of the SRP and makes a commitment to build on it.
-The newly established Food Reformulation Task Force, a strategic partnership between the FSAI and Healthy Ireland, will continue the SRP approach to monitoring the sodium and potassium content of foods.
+In 2021, the Department of Health published A Roadmap for Food Product Reformulation in Ireland, which recognises the work undertaken by the FSAI as part of the SRP and makes a commitment to build on it (Department of Health, 2021).
+The Food Reformulation Task Force, a strategic partnership between the FSAI and Healthy Ireland, was established in 2022 and has continued the SRP approach to monitoring the sodium and potassium content of foods.